symfony/symfony-docs/bundles/inheritance.rst

         }
     }

-By making this simple change, you can now override several parts of the FOSUserBundle simply by creating a file with the same name.
+By making this small change, you can now override several parts of the FOSUserBundle by creating a file with the same name.

 .. note::